epsi-rns/epsi-rns.github.io/_posts/system/2017/2017-08-11-docker-slackware-slackbuild.markdown

 #### No certificate

-My first attempt, is always falure as usual.
+My first attempt, is always failure as usual.

 {% highlight bash %}
 $ slpkg update